brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 ### Convergence

 Proper convergence was determined by starting the minimization process from dispersed values of the maximum likelihood estimates and adjusting phases of the estimated parameters to determine if the model found a better minimum.
 Starting parameters were jittered by 10 percent.
-This was repeated 100 times with 33 out of 100 runs returned to the base model likelihood.
-A better, lower negative log-likelihood, model fit was not found.
+This was repeated 100 times with 33 out of 100 runs returning to the base model likelihood.
+A lower negative log-likelihood model fit was not found and all runs converged.
 Early exploration runs did reveal some convergence issues that were identified through jittering, and were resolved by updating data weighting values suggested from a run starting with the the initial values set at parameter estimates.
-Alternative phasing was done over five models by setting phases of all parameters other than ln($R_0$) to 2, setting all selectivity parameters to phase 2 and phase 3, and setting all recruitment deviation parameters to phase 2 and phase 4.
+Alternative phasing was done over five models by setting phases of all parameters other than $R_0$ to 2, setting all selectivity parameters to phase 2 and phase 3, and setting all recruitment deviation parameters to phase 2 and phase 4.
 No model with lower log-likelihood was found through alternative phasing.
-Through the jittering done as explained, likelihood profiles, and alternative phasing, we are confident that the base model as presented represents the best fit to the data given the assumptions made.
+Through the jittering done as explained, likelihood profiles (described below), and alternative phasing, we are confident that the base model as presented represents the best fit to the data given the assumptions made.
 There were no difficulties in inverting the Hessian to obtain estimates of variability throughout initial model attempts and all explorations resulted in a positive-definite Hessian.

 ### Likelihood Profiles

-Likelihood profiles were conducted for $R_0$, steepness, natural mortality, $L_{\infty}$, and growth coefficient ($k$) values separately.
+Likelihood profiles were conducted for $R_0$, steepness, natural mortality, $L_{\infty}$, growth coefficient ($k$), and , and CV at maximum length values separately.
 These likelihood profiles were conducted by fixing the parameter at specific values and estimating the remaining parameters based on the fixed parameter value.

-In regards to values of $R_0$, the negative log-likelihood was minimized at the base model estimate of ln($R_0$) 2.14 (Figure \ref{fig:r0-profile}).
+In regards to values of $R_0$, the negative log-likelihood was minimized at the base model estimate of ln($R_0$) 2.14 with support from 2.0 to 2.2 (Figure \ref{fig:r0-profile}).
 The recreational data supported lower ln($R_0$) values whereas the commercial data supported higher ln($R_0$) values.
 Increasing $R_0$ relative to the base model value resulted in an increase in unfished and recent spawning output (Figure \ref{fig:r0-ssb}) and increase in stock status (Figure \ref{fig:r0-depl}).

-For steepness, values from approximately 0.6 to 0.8 were supported with the lowest negative log-likelihood occurring at the upper bound of 1.0 (Figure \ref{fig:h-profile}).
+For steepness, values from approximately 0.9 to 1.0 were supported with the lowest negative log-likelihood occurring at the upper bound of 1.0 (Figure \ref{fig:h-profile}).
 The pattern followed that of the recreational data.
 The commercial data supported lower estimates of steepness.
 Assuming higher or lower steepness values had little impact on recent spawning output for all but the lowest values (Figure \ref{fig:h-ssb}).
 The estimated relative final stock status was above 0.40 of unfished biomass across all but the lowest steepness values (0.30 and 0.40; Figure \ref{fig:h-depl}).

 The negative log-likelihood profile across natural mortality supported values between approximately 0.05 and 0.10 which included the fixed value of 0.057 and was minimized at a value of 0.07 (Figure \ref{fig:m-profile}).
 Assuming higher values of natural mortality resulted in generally similar estimates of unfished spawning output but larger estimates of recent spawning output (Figures \ref{fig:m-ssb}).
-Consequently a wide range of stock status was observed across values for $M$ from below, within, and above the management precautionary zone (between 0.25 - 0.40; Figure \ref{fig:m-depl}).
+Consequently a wide range of stock status was observed across values for $M$ from below, within, and above the management precautionary zone, which is between 0.25 - 0.40 (Figure \ref{fig:m-depl}).

 The negative log-likelihood profile across values of $L_{\infty}$ showed strong support for values near the fixed value of 43.04 (Figure \ref{fig:linf-profile}).
 The recreational data supported slightly higher $L_{\infty}$ values whereas the commercial data supported slightly lower $L_{\infty}$ values.
 The stock scale was variable across alternative $L_{\infty}$ values where assuming lower values resulted in lower estimates of unfished spawning output and higher estimates of recent spawning output (Figure \ref{fig:linf-ssb}), resulting in a wide range of stock status estimates (Figure \ref{fig:linf-depl}).

 The negative log-likelihood profile over values of $k$ showed support for values between 0.15 and 0.2, and was minimized at 0.165 with support from both the recreational and commercial data (Figure \ref{fig:k-profile}).
 The $k$ value in the base model was fixed at 0.199.
 The stock scale (Figure \ref{fig:k-ssb}) and status (Figure \ref{fig:k-depl}) increased under lower $k$ values.

+The negative log-likelihood profile across values for the CV at maximum length was minimized at a value of 0.07, lower than the base model value of 0.1 (Figure \ref{fig:cv2-profile}).
+Both the commercial and recreational composition data supported 0.07.
+Lower variation around maximum length (i.e. lower values of CV) resulted in higher unfished and recent spawning output (Figure \ref{fig:cv2-ssb}), and less depletion (Figure \ref{fig:cv2-depl}).

 ### Retrospective Analysis

 A five-year retrospective analysis was conducted by running the model using data up to 2015, 2016, 2017, 2018, and 2019.
 The estimated spawning output (Figure \ref{fig:retro-ssb}) and stock status (Figure \ref{fig:retro-depl}) declined in comparison with the base model as recent years of data were removed.
-Removing the first 1-4 years of data resulted in a steady decline is spawning output relative to the base model likely due to reducing the information about the recruitment pulse in 2012 from the lengths comps.
+Removing the first 1-4 years of data resulted in a steady decline is spawning output relative to the base model likely due to reducing the information about the recruitment pulse in 2012 from the lengths comps (Figures \ref{fig:retro-recdevs}).
 The effect of removing the fifth year was inconsistent with other years likely given the limited information in 2016 when retention was prohibited in the Oregon recreational fishery.

 ### Sensitivity Analyses